-This document contains non-IFRS financial measures including cash production costs, non-production costs, Mineral Sands EBITDA, Underlying Group EBITDA, EBIT, free cash flow, and net debt amongst others.
+This document contains non-IFRS financial measures including cash production costs, non production costs, Mineral Sands EBITDA, Underlying Group EBITDA, EBIT, free cash flow, and net debt amongst others.
 Iluka management considers these to be key financial performance indicators of the business and they are defined and/or reconciled in Iluka's annual results materials and/or Annual report.
 Non-IFRS measures have not been subject to audit or review.

 All figures are expressed in Australian dollars unless stated otherwise.
 Mineral Resources and Ore Reserves Estimates

-As an Australian company with securities listed on the Australian Securities Exchange (ASX), lluka is subject to Australian disclosure requirements and standards, including the requirements of the Corporations Act and the ASX.
-Investors should note that it is a requirement of the ASX listing rules that the reporting of ore reserves and mineral resources in Australia comply with the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the "JORC Code") and that the Ore Reserve and Mineral Resource estimates underpinning the production targets in this presentation have been prepared by a Competent Person in accordance with the JORC Code 2012.
+As an Australian company with securities listed on the Australian Securities Exchange (ASX), Iluka is subject to Australian disclosure requirements and standards, including the requirements of the Corporations Act and the ASX.
+Investors should note that it is a requirement of the ASX listing rules that the reporting of ore reserves and mineral resources in Australia comply with the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the "JORC Code") and that the OF Reserve and Mineral Resource the australian the production targets in this presentation have been prepared by a Competent Person in accordance with the JORC Code" 2012

-Information that relates to Mineral Resources estimates has been previously announced to ASX on 24 July 2019 in Eneabba Mineral Sands Recovery Project Updated Mineral Resource Estimate, on 20 February 2017 in Updated Mineral Resource and Ore Reserve Statement, on 21 February 2019 in 2018 Annual Report and on 27 February 2018 in 2017 Annual Report, all available at www.iluka.com/investors-media/asx-disclosures.
+Information that relates to Mineral Resources estimates has been previously announced to ASX on 21 February 2019 in 2018 Annual Report, on 24 July 2019 in Eneabba Mineral Sands Recovery Project Updated Mineral Resource Estimate, and on 20 February 2017 in Updated Mineral Resource and Ore Reserve Statement, all available at www.iluka.com/investors-media/asx-disclosures.
 Iluka confirms that it is not aware of any new information or data that materially affects the information included in the original market announcement and that all material assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.
 Iluka confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.